sourcegraph/handbook/content/product/onboarding/index.md

 - UserTesting.com
    - Get a tour of UserTesting.com from another designer on the team.
    - Review a few [usability studies](https://drive.google.com/drive/folders/1WcvPUtdVH2XE3Hak6tutoPWRCuEXPvCd) to get an idea of how you will use the product.
-- As you learn the product, if you come across a quick win for better usability based on general heuritics, create a GitHub issue identifying the problem and proposing a quick solution, and tag it with 'UX'.
+- As you learn the product, if you come across a quick win for better usability based on general heuristics, create a GitHub issue identifying the problem and proposing a quick solution, and tag it with 'UX'.
 - Suggest a tool you love to the team in the #design channel on Slack!
 - Storybook houses our React component library.
 We use [Chromatic](https://www.chromatic.com/library?appId=5f0f381c0e50750022dc6bf7) to easily access and collaborate on the components.
 You can access the React components library in two ways:
    1. Log in to Chromatic with your GitHub account and open Sourcegraph library